 Going through a divorce is often a very emotional and demanding process.
-Assistance and representation by an experienced and knowledgeable attorney can help expedite the process and make it easier for the clients.
+Assistance and representation by an experienced and knowledgeable attorney can help expedite the process and make it easier for the client.

-Divorces often involve numerous issues; some can be simple while others can be much more complex based on the particulars of each individual case.
-Just a few of the issues in a divorce action are: child and spousal support; child custody and visitation; property division, and payment of attorney fees.
+Divorces often involve numerous issues; some can be simple while others can be much more complicated based on the particulars of each individual case.

 California’s marital/community property laws may seem simple and straightforward but that is not often the case.
 Pursuant to California law, property, assets, or debts acquired during marriage are presumed to be community property.
 It is the Court’s goal to ensure that there is an equal and equitable division of the community’s assets and debts.

 However, it is often the case that parties may be entitled to reimbursement of separate property contributions to the acquisition of community property and assets and other reimbursement and separate property claims as permitted under the Family Code.
-In these types of situations, it may be necessary to employ the services of a forensic Certified Public Accountant to help prevail with these claims.
+In these types of situations, it may be necessary to employ the services of a forensic Certified Public Accountant to help analyze and present these claims.